 When researching in the United States, some of the oldest and most valuable records for genealogists include deed records.
-Let’s dive into an investigation of deeds and how they helped me add more evidence to my genealogy brick wall case study.
+Let's investigate how deeds helped me add more evidence to my genealogy brick wall case study.

-While researching in land records for John Townley and his potential father Effingham, I have hoping to find the following clues:
+While researching land records for John Townley and his potential father Effingham, I have hoped to find the following clues:

 In Cincinnati land records, I hope to find:

-In Elizabeth land records, I hope to find:
+In Elizabeth's land records, I hope to find:

 Watch this research process in action in this video.